sivann/upsesp2/README.md

+     Most of this work has been included in the NUT ups driver, this is left here for historical reasons.

 Read UPS status with ESP2 protocol.
 For UPSes like Liebert/Emerson GXT2, NXe, others maybe.

 This was later contributed to NUT (NetworkUPS Tools) (https://github.com/networkupstools/nut/blob/master/drivers/liebert-esp2.c)